Public charging

 If the connection of electricity from your home to the charger would need work done to, or under, a public highway (roads maintained by us), you'll need to employ a contractor to do the work who:

-- holds £5 million of Public Liability Insurance cover
+• holds £5 million of Public Liability Insurance cover

-- is New Roads and Street Works Act (NRSWA) accredited
+• is New Roads and Street Works Act (NRSWA) accredited

-- will apply for a Section 50 licence to place apparatus on the highway.
+• will apply for a Section 50 licence to place apparatus on the highway

 If the road is not managed by us, you do not require our permission to install a charger but you will need permission from the management company responsible for the road.

-We're working with other councils in Kent to install over 600 public chargers in their car parks and are beginning to install up to 10,000 on-street EV chargers.
-Hopefully this will help you if you own an EV and do not have off-road parking.
-Read more about our work to improve Kent's electric vehicle infrastructure.
+We're working to deliver 10,000 on-street EV chargers across the county.
+Including working with Kent councils to install hundreds of public chargers in their car parks.
+We hope this will help you if you own an EV and do not have off-road parking.